강의

 Section 5.
 Page Caching

-We'll take a detailed look at the App Router version's page caching: Full Route Cache and Client Router Cache.
+We'll take a detailed look at the App Router version's page caching: Full Route Cache and Client-side Router Cache.

-At the same time, we'll also examine Route Segment Options that forcibly set page caching options.
+At the same time, we'll also explore Route Segment Config, which allows you to forcefully configure page caching options.

 Section 5.
 Page Caching